 - Specialties: Fresh vegetables, house-made sauces

-- Why go: Less crowded alternative to Mustafa's, equally delicious
+- Why go: Less crowded alternative to Mustafa's

 Other Street Food Essentials

-Pretzels (Brezeln) Soft, salty, and perfect with beer.
-Look for them at train stations and street vendors.
+Pretzels (Brezeln) Soft, salty, perfect with beer.
+The ones at Friedrichstraße station are surprisingly good.

 Traditional German Restaurants